 Generator Developments have recently purchased the site and propose to build 198 new homes ranging from one bedroom apartments to four bedroom homes, 33% of homes will be ‘affordable’.
 For more information about the proposals click here or visit their website: www.ferryroadfelixstowe.co.uk.
-You can let them know your feedback on the plans by returning their feedback form, completing the electronic form on their website (www.ferryroadfelixstowe.co.uk) and emailing firstname.lastname@example.org or call their Freephone information line on 0800 148 8911
+You can let them know your feedback on their plans by returning their feedback form, completing the electronic form on their website (www.ferryroadfelixstowe.co.uk) and emailing email@example.com or call their Freephone information line on 0800 148 8911

 Felixstowe Town Council is a statutory consultee on this planning application and considered the application at a meeting of the Planning and Environment Committee which was held on Wednesday 5th October at 9.15am The venue wass the Old Felixstowe Community Centre.